-Mette was 14 years old when she was diagnosed with her first autoimmune condition, psoriasis.
+Mette was 14 years old when she experienced her first autoimmune symptoms and was diagnosed with psoriasis.
 She noticed three red dots on her neck, then woke up the next day covered in them.
 “The shock in and of itself was pretty disturbing to a young girl,” she told WellBe.
-This was the beginning of a decades-long struggle with chronic illness, which led to five more diagnoses, a ton of drug prescriptions, and, ultimately, the realization that she wasn’t far from death.
-That’s when she decided to take control of her treatment, find true health — and found a company, Mymee, that helps others do the same.
+This was the beginning of a decades-long struggle with autoimmune symptoms and chronic illness, which led to five more diagnoses, a ton of drug prescriptions, and, ultimately, the realization that she wasn’t far from death.
+That’s when she decided to take control of her treatment, find true health — and build the symptom-tracking app Mymee that helps others do the same.

-As the instances of vision loss continued, she also began getting hot cramps and fainting unexpectedly.
-Still, her blood work was fine, and so she began to find ways to work her life around her symptoms, walking up stairs carefully so she wouldn’t faint and seriously hurt herself.
+As the instances of vision loss continued, she also began getting hot flashes and fainting unexpectedly.
+Still, her blood work was fine, and so she began to find ways to work her life around her autoimmune symptoms, walking up stairs carefully so she wouldn’t faint and seriously hurt herself.

-“That’s one of the things that I think about with chronically ill people,” Mette said, “that we kind of come across as OK because we find ways around it.”
+“That’s one of the things that I think about with chronically ill people,” Mette said, “that we kind of come across as okay because we find ways around it.”

 Soon, she couldn’t climb one flight of stairs without becoming breathless, and upped her search for an answer.
 She went to a psychiatrist, hoping in vain to be diagnosed as a hypochondriac, and even saw a veterinarian — seriously! — who ended up diagnosing her with insulin resistance.

 From there, things spiraled.
 “My latter half of my 20s pretty much was collecting disease labels and drugs like candy,” Mette said.
 “I got psoriatic arthritis.
 With that came Humira.”